Julie Andrews: 1963–1967: Mary Poppins and film stardom

+1968–1996: Collaborations with Blake Edwards

 Andrews next appeared in two of Hollywood's most expensive flops: Star!
 (1968), a biopic of Gertrude Lawrence; and Darling Lili (1970), co-starring Rock Hudson and directed by her second husband, Blake Edwards.
 Andrews "went through her usual period of insecurity" during the production of Star!, intensely analysing her choices for the character.
 Choreographer Michael Kidd worked closely with Andrews during the complicated musical numbers, which Andrews regarded as physically and mentally gruelling, coupled with her divorce from her first husband, Tony Walton.
 The New York Times singled out the film as "not one of [Andrews]'s best", while Variety wrote her "carefully built-up" performance "sagged" with "overdone hoydenishness".
 Despite reviews, her performance was once again nominated for Golden Globe Award for Best Actress – Motion Picture Comedy or Musical.
 Andrews regards her friendships with Kidd and director Robert Wise as her "greatest gifts" from the film.

 Edwards pitched the concept of Darling Lili to Andrews two years prior to the start of production in 1968.
 She prerecorded original songs for the film with Henry Mancini and Johnny Mercer.
 Andrews cited Darling Lilis tepid reviews as being caused by studio marketing and postproduction issues.
 While the film was a commercial bomb, the New York Times praised Andrews's performance, calling her an "unmitigated delight" and "perfect centerpiece" of the film, praising "her coolness and precision as a comedienne and a singer".
 She was nominated for the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical, while the film won both the Golden Globe and Academy Awards for Best Original Song.
-Of these films, Andrews later wrote that "nonstop success in a career is impossible [...] but nobody sets out to make a failure, either."
+Of these films, Andrews later wrote that "nonstop success in a career is impossible [...] but nobody sets out to make a failure, either".